 'Visa on Arrival / Transit Visa / Visa Exemption' – 15 / 30 / 90 Days on Arrival

 New! from 31st December 2016 a new rule will limit us to two 30 day exempt stamps overland per calendar year.
-Each visa exempt stamp can be extended at Samui by 30 days (see our page Trip to Samui Immigration).
+Each visa exempt stamp can be extended at Samui by 30 days.
 Currently even with just a 15 day visa exempt they will give 30 days extension at Samui for most countries.
 Sometimes more visa exempts are allowed, if you have too many in your passport, about 4 or 5 the officer will probably not allow you anymore and you’ll have go to apply for a 60 day tourist visa.

 Bilateral Agreement, 30 days: Laos, Macau, Mongolia, Russia and Vietnam.

 Bilateral Agreement, 90 days: Argentina, Brazil, Chile, Peru, South Korea

 Countries which cannot make the land border visa run i.e. Victoria Point/ Andaman Club to get visa on arrival (but can go border run here if they already have METV visa or 1 year NON Immigrant M visa);